Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ---------------

-For a deep dive in Unity Netcode and Boss Room, visit our [doc](https://docs-multiplayer.unity3d.com/) and [Unity Multiplayer Resources](https://docs-multiplayer.unity3d.com/netcode/current/learn/introduction) sections.
+For a deep dive in Unity Netcode and Boss Room, visit our [docs site](https://docs-multiplayer.unity3d.com/).

 ## Bite-size Samples
 This repository contains a collection of bitesize sample projects and games that showcase different sub-features of NGO.
 You can review these samples with documentation to understand APIs and features better.